rclardy/hometown-project/README.md

 # Hometown-Project

 This is a solo project from the 'Frontend Career Path' provided by Scrimba.
-There info will be posted below.
+Their info will be posted below.

 ## About Scrimba